 PhD project by Giacomo Lepri.
 The research was funded by the EPSRC and AHRC Centre for Doctoral Training in Media and Arts Technology at Queen Mary University of London (EP/L01632X/1).
 The full thesis document can be found here.

 Artists and technologists working with digital musical instruments (DMIs) draw influence from diverse disciplines, tools and perspectives.
-Musical artefacts are shaped by aesthetic values as much as research concerns and methods.
-These elements might vary considerably, depending on the specific community of practice and research context out of which a given music technology emerges.
+Musical artefacts are shaped by aesthetic values as much as research concerns and design methods.
+These elements might vary considerably, depending on the specific community of practice and context out of which a given music technology emerges.
 Digital tools themselves draw on technical knowledge which is built around cultural assumptions and musical expectations.

 The working hypothesis behind this project is that, while assembling an instrument, music makers are engaged in a complex negotiation comprising the values and representations inherited from particular socio-cultural environments and the patterns suggested by the digital tools and materials at hand.
-The research then explores some of the modalities through which musical ideas are inscribed in and mediated by musical interfaces.
+This research explores some of the modalities through which musical ideas are inscribed in and mediated by musical interfaces.

-The research structure: three empirical investigations.
+Research structure: three empirical investigations.
 The first outlines a value discovery exercise exploring the breadth of perspectives musicians active in different contexts might have while speculating on the design of not-yet existing musical instruments.
 The second considers a selection of digital tools, examining the musical notions they promote and how these influence the composition of sonic interactions.
 The third reports a set of cheerful and open-ended design explorations conceived to elicit and make manifest highly personal design knowledge and visions.

 On musical cultures and communities of practice